alphabriones/fe-technical-exam/README.md

 ---

-Please feel free to utilise any publicly availble components or assets that you feel will help produce the desired outcome.
+Please feel free to utilise any publicly available components or assets that you feel will help produce the desired outcome.

 Any packages installed should be listed here in your version of the Projects README.md file.